openchatai/opencopilot-python-sdk/README.md

 # OpenSource Python SDK for OpenCopilot

-Welcome to the open-source Python SDK for [Your Project Name]!
-This SDK is designed to simplify the integration of [Your Project Name] into Python applications, making it easier for developers to interact with [Your Project Name] services and features.
+Welcome to the open-source Python SDK for OpenCopilot!
+This SDK is designed to simplify the integration of OpenCopilot into Python applications, making it easier for developers to interact with OpenCopilot services and features.

 ## Usage